Why Get Baptized?

 Explore what a public commitment to Christ looks like, what it means, and why it matters.

-Basics 14 min read
+Basics 16 min read

-What instruction did Jesus give His disciples?
+What did Jesus tell His disciples before His ascension?

 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.

-— Matthew 28:19, 20
+— Matthew 28:19-20

 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.